muni-corn/silverfox/README.md

     <account> <amount>
 ```

+`<payee>` is not required, but if provided in square
+brackets as above, can be queried by mvelopes.

 > Note: While mvelopes has formatting extremely similar to
 > hledger or ledger-cli, an mvelopes file is not necessarily
 > compatible with an hledger or ledger-cli file.
 You'll